[go: up one dir, main page]

 • Trivia

 Due to the low budget, George Lucas was unable to pay all of the crew members.
 He offered to give many of them a screen credit in lieu of payment, and they accepted.
 Traditionally, only department heads received screen credit.
-Giving screen credit to so many crew members has now become a tradition, which is why closing credits last so long now.
+Giving screen credit to all crew members is now standard, which is why closing credits last so much longer now.

 • Goofs